Podcast Advertising

 Podcast show notes provide additional information and resources for the listener to skim through and discover.
 And do you need them?
 Yes.

-Some people tend to get confused with the difference between an episode description and show notes.
-Episode descriptions are a short, enticing, almost pitch for your podcast episode, telling listeners some key things they might learn and why they should listen.
+Episode descriptions are a short, enticing, almost pitch for your podcast episode, telling listeners key things they’ll learn and why they should listen.
 You’re trying to grab their attention and get them to press the play button.

-Podcast show notes offer tremendous opportunity and value to your series and are a great way to tell/show listeners the action that you want them to take next (a.k.a your written call-to-action).
+Podcast show notes on the other hand aim to provide listeners with a holistic understanding of the episode's content, making it easier for them to engage with and share the material.
+They offer tremendous opportunity and value to your series and are a great way to tell/show listeners the action that you want them to take next (a.k.a your written call-to-action).

 Convenience

-Visual Element
+Visual element

-Show notes add that visual element to your podcast, and sometimes that’s really necessary for listeners.
-And by creating in-depth show notes you’re also proving to your listeners that you’re dedicated to making sure they have all the information they may need to take their next step of action, such as check out resources you discussed, get in touch with you, etc.
+By creating in-depth show notes you’re proving to your listeners that you’re dedicated to making sure they have all the information they may need to take their next step of action, such as checking out resources you discussed, getting in touch with you, etc.

 SEO

-Another take of the benefits of podcast show notes is SEO.
-SEO stands for "search engine optimization", and is the process of improving your visibility and traffic you generate from search engines like Google.
-The better your SEO, the more likely you'll grow your listeners.
+The better your SEO, the more likely you'll grow your listener base.
 Your show notes are the perfect place to strategically place keywords that will help boost your podcast’s SEO overall, therefore assisting in your growth.

 Yes, it can take a little more effort on your end but trust us, your listeners will appreciate you and you’ll attract more exposure to your podcast.

-1. Keywords
+Keywords

-Remember, your listeners aren’t expecting to read a novel.
-Yes, giving them more in-depth information is important and you can and should do that.
 The way you format though is important.
 For example, when you’re linking resources, have a quick statement of what the resource is and then the link - simple as that.

 In short, your show notes should be skimmable for whoever’s reading.

-Make sure that in addition to your guest’s bios you also link ways for listeners to get in touch with them or find them on social media (if the guest consents to this).
+Make sure that in addition to your guest’s bios, you also link ways for listeners to get in touch with them or find them on social media (if the guest consents to this).

-4. CTAs
+CTAs

-If this article wasn’t enough to inspire you to jump in and create your own podcast show notes, here are some further resources you can check out:
+If this article wasn’t enough to inspire you to jump in and create your podcast show notes, here are some further resources you can check out:

 1. Buzzsprout has created this free podcast show notes template